2026 Schedule

 Friday, April 24th, 6:30 PM: Local Showcase – Shorts from ISU students and a Special Surprise Premiere

-Saturday, April 25th, 12:30 PM-2:00 PM: The Work of the Director’s Right Hand: Secrets of a Successful Assistant Director with Anthony “Ace” Cabarel
+Saturday, April 25th, 12:30 PM-2:00 PM: The Work of the Director’s Right Hand: Secrets of a Successful Assistant Director with Anthony “Ace” Cabral

 Saturday, April 25th, 3:00-4:00 PM: the Foxtail’s Regional Shorts Spotlight Panel